rawadabu/react-course/section-11/README.md

 👉 When a key _changes between renders_, the element will be destroyed and a new one will be created(even if the position in the tree is the same as before).

 ## Rules for Render Login: Pure Components

+The two types of logic:

+1. Render Logic: The code that is executed as soon as the component rendered.

+   1. Code that lives at the top level of the component function.
+   2. Participates in descriping how the component view looks like(the return scope of the function).

+2. Event handler functions:
+   1. Executed as a consequence of the event that the handler is listening for(onChange for example).
+   2. Code that actually does thing: update state, perform an HTTP request, read an input field, navigate to another page, etc.

+> Components must be pure when it comes to render logic: given the same props(input), a component instance should always return the same JSX(output).
+> Render login must produce no side effect: no interaction with the "outisde world" is allowed.
+So in render logic:
+> 👉 Do NOT perform network requests(API calls).
+> 👉 Do NOT start times.
+> 👉 Do NOT directly use the DOM API.
+> 👉 Do NOT mutate objects or variables outside of the function scope.
+> 👉 Do NOT update state (or refs): this will create an infinite loop!

+## Refresher: Functional Programming Principles

+- Side effect: dependency on or modification of any data outside the function scope.
+"Interaction with the outside world".
+Examples: mutating external variables, HTTP request, writing to DOM.

+- Pure function: a function that has no side effect.
+  1. Does not change any variables outside its scope.
+  2. Given the same input, a pure function always returns the same output.

+> Side effects are not bad!
+A program can only be useful if it has some iteraction with the outside world.